Council tenants maintenance and repairs reporting

 Report a repair

-Reports repairs or maintenance can be made throught the various channels listed in the contact us area or you can report a non urgent repair online using the iHousing portal once you have registered to use this service.
+Reports repairs or maintenance can be made through the various channels listed in the contact us area or you can report a non urgent repair online using the iHousing portal once you have registered to use this service.

 If you have an urgent problem out of hours you may be asked to make safe the situation until the next day, for example if you have a bad water leak you may be asked to turn off the water until a plumber can get there in the morning.